OrnellaAsp/docs/docsrc/sf.md

 </table>

-### Subscription
+### Payment Schedule

-Subscription contains the information needed to drive the creation of payments where they need to recur automatically.
+Payment Schedule contains the information needed to drive the creation of payments where they need to recur automatically.

-Subscription has a lookup relationship with Authorisation.
+Payment Schedule has a lookup relationship with Authorisation.

 The fields are their usage are described below: